Lord of the manor: Sub-tenancy

 Military service was based upon units of ten knights (see knight-service).
-An important tenant-in-chief might be expected to provide all ten knights, and lesser tenants-in-chief, half of one unit, ie, five knights instead of ten.
+An important tenant-in-chief might be expected to provide all ten knights, and lesser tenants-in-chief, half of one unit, i.e., five knights instead of ten.
 Some tenants-in-chief "sub-infeuded", that is, granted, some land to a sub-tenant.
 Further sub-infeudation could occur down to the level of a lord of a single manor, which in itself might represent only a fraction of a knight's fee.
 A mesne lord was the level of lord in the middle holding several manors, between the lords of a manor and the superior lord.
 The sub-tenant might have to provide knight-service, or finance just a portion of it, or pay something purely nominal.
-Any further sub-infeudation was prohibited by the Statute of Quia Emptores in 1290.
+Any further sub-infeudation was prohibited by the statute of Quia Emptores in 1290.
 Knight-service was abolished by the Tenures Abolition Act 1660.

 Manorial courts

-Manors were defined as an area of land and became closely associated to the advowson of the church; often by default the advowson was appended to the rights of the Manor, sometimes separated into moieties.
+Manors were defined as an area of land and became closely associated to the advowson of the church; often by default the advowson was appended to the rights of the manor, sometimes separated into moieties.
 Many lords of the manor were known as squires, at a time when land ownership was the basis of power.
 While some inhabitants were serfs who were bound to the land, others were freeholders, often known as franklins, who were free from customary services.
 Periodically all the tenants met at a 'manorial court', with the lord of the manor (or squire), or a steward, as chairman.
 These courts, known as courts baron, dealt with the tenants' rights and duties, changes of occupancy, and disputes between tenants.
-Some manorial courts also had the status of a court leet, and so they elected constables and other officials and were effectively magistrates' courts for minor offences.
+Some manorial courts also had the status of a court leet, and so they elected constables and other officials and were effectively a magistrates' courts for minor offences.